4e1e0603/4e1e0603/README.md

 > Nothing is so permanent as a temporary solution.<br>
 > — Unknown

-> Only drug dealers and software companies call their customers ‘users’<br>
+> Only drug dealers and software companies call their customers ‘users’.<br>
 > — Edward Tufte